 It's an important comparison as you can immediately see the difference an extra thousand pounds gross income of one salary has on take home pay.
 In a progressive tax system such as the UK tax system, you might find the extra salary difference is not as important as it may have initially appeared – especially if it pushes you into a higher rate tax band.

-For example in the 2013/2014 tax year, a comparison of a £30,000 salary against a £35,000 salary, a gross difference of £5,000, results in a net difference of £3,400 or £283 per month.
+For example, a comparison of a £30,000 salary against a £35,000 salary, a gross difference of £5,000, results in a net difference of £3,400 or £283 per month.
 You may be able to rule out a potential job offer when considering other costs associated with the increase.
 On the other hand, if the salary increase is via a pay rise, then you can see exactly how much that pay rise is worth!

 Salary is an easy and quick way to deduce whether a potential job offer is the one to accept, but once you have raw figures to differentiate differing salaries, you should consider other aspects.